cortexlabs/cortex/docs/cloud/install.md

 ## GCP

-To spin up Cortex using AWS as the cloud provider, follow [these instructions](../gcp/install.md).
+To spin up Cortex using GCP as the cloud provider, follow [these instructions](../gcp/install.md).

+## Local

+If you'll only be using Cortex locally, install it with `pip install cortex`.